Drostanolone: Pharmacodynamics

 Like other AAS, drostanolone is an agonist of the androgen receptor (AR).
 It is not a substrate for 5α-reductase and is a poor substrate for 3α-hydroxysteroid dehydrogenase (3α-HSD), and therefore shows a high ratio of anabolic to androgenic activity.
 As a DHT derivative, drostanolone is not a substrate for aromatase and hence cannot be aromatized into estrogenic metabolites.
 While no data are available on the progestogenic activity of drostanolone, it is thought to have low or no such activity similarly to other DHT derivatives.
 Since the drug is not 17α-alkylated, it is not known to cause hepatotoxicity.

 Chemistry

 Drostanolone, also known as 2α-methyl-5α-dihydrotestosterone (2α-methyl-DHT) or as 2α-methyl-5α-androstan-17β-ol-3-one, is a synthetic androstane steroid and a derivative of DHT.
 It is specifically DHT with a methyl group at the C2α position.

 History

 Drostanolone and its ester drostanolone propionate were first described in 1959.
 Drostanolone propionate was first introduced for medical use in 1961.

 Society and culture

 Generic names

 Drostanolone is the generic name of the drug and its INN, BAN, and DCF.
 It has also been referred to as dromostanolone.

 Legal status

 Drostanolone, along with other AAS, is a schedule III controlled substance in the United States under the Controlled Substances Act.

+Potential side effects

+Like other AAS, drostanolone can cause a variety of side effects, including: